-Donna Hart, MD, is a medical, surgical, and cosmetic dermatologist.
-Hart is published in several medical journals, is board-certified by the American Board of Dermatology, and is a member of the American Academy of Dermatology, American Society for Dermatologic Surgery, and Women’s Dermatologic Society.
+- Donna Hart, MD is a board-certified medical, surgical, and cosmetic dermatologist who has published in several medical journals and is a member of the American Academy of Dermatology, American Society for Dermatologic Surgery, and Women’s Dermatologic Society.

 So, how does stress actually relate to the cause of blemishes on your face?
 That’s where things get a little more complicated.
-"Emotional stress triggers an increased release of the stress hormone cortisol," Sonia Vaidian, M.D. of EHE Health, explains.
-According to the Mayo Clinic, when increased, cortisol triggers a systemic response within the body that has the potential to "alter immune system responses and [suppress] the digestive system, the reproductive system and growth processes."
+"Emotional stress triggers an increased release of the stress hormone cortisol," Dr. Vaidian explains.
+According to the Mayo Clinic, when increased, cortisol triggers a systemic response within the body that has the potential to "alter immune system responses and [suppress] the digestive system, the reproductive system, and growth processes."

 Cortisol is key in causing stress acne breakouts as well.
-According to Vaidian, "When cortisol levels rise, they disrupt levels of hormones that regulate sebum balance and result in clogged pores and development of acne.”
+"When cortisol levels rise, they disrupt levels of hormones that regulate sebum balance and result in clogged pores and development of acne,” Vaidian explains.
 In other words: More oil production means more clogged pores, and more clogged pores mean more breakouts.

 Considering the involvement of cortisol, when we talk about stress acne, we’re actually talking about hormonal acne in a way as well.
 It’s not the same as acne that will show up around the start of your menstrual cycle, but it is acne that’s appearing because of a response to an alteration of your regularly scheduled hormonal pattern.
-"When you’re under an increased amount of stress, this can trigger hormonal changes that simply worsen your acne," Michele Green, M.D., a New York City-based board-certified dermatologist explains.
+"When you’re under an increased amount of stress, this can trigger hormonal changes that simply worsen your acne," Green explains.
 "Stress acne can happen at any time, at any age.
-Usually in adults it’s because they’re stressed at work or at home, in younger adults it’s mostly because of school."
+Usually, in adults it’s because they’re stressed at work or at home, in younger adults, it’s mostly because of school."

 If you suspect that your acne may be due to stress or hormonal-related reasons, talk to your dermatologist about your immediate skincare options to help speed up your recovery.